 The Whitney Suites feature two boutique king rooms.
 In each is a coffee bar with a microwave and a small refrigerator with ice.
 On the coffee bar counter sits a Keurig single cup coffee maker alongside two porcelain cups and a basket of coffee condiments for guests to make the perfect cup of Starbucks coffee.
 Or they may choose from the various sized crystal glasses in the pantry to pour a relaxing afternoon cocktail.
 The king bed is fitted with fine linen by Hilton.
 At the foot of the bed sits a trendy loveseat that faces the 60-inch HDTV hanging on the wall across the room.
 The bathrooms have marble floors and a stand-up shower.
 Arranged on the sleek granite countertop are top-quality toiletries by Gilchrist & Soames of London and plush white bath linens by Hilton.

-Rooms can be rented seven nights a week, said John, but there is a two-night minimum.
-Guests can also rent by the week or month making The Whitney Suites perfect for family and friends of students living in the Whitney Apartments or somewhere else in the Cotton District.
+Rooms can be rented by the week or month.
+Guests can also rent by the fall or spring semester making The Whitney Suites perfect for family and friends of students living in the Whitney Apartments or somewhere else in the Cotton Mill District.
 Location makes the Whitney Suites not only desirable, but practical because of its close proximity to shopping, restaurants, entertainment venues and the MSU campus.

 “If you want a unique experience of staying in the Cotton District and having a luxury room, this is the only hotel in Starkville where you can do that,” said John.
 “It’s for the discerning traveler that likes a quality experience.”